JoseRoca/AfxNova/docs/Windows/WIndows Controls/MSHFLXGD.md

 Returns or sets the color of the gridlines specifically for the header area of a designated hierarchical band.

 ```
-PROPERTY GridColorHeader (BYVAL BandNumber AS LONG) AS GridLineSettings
+PROPERTY GridColorHeader (BYVAL BandNumber AS LONG) AS OLE_COLOR
-PROPERTY GridColorHeader (BYVAL BandNumber AS LONG, BYVAL value AS GridLineSettings)
+PROPERTY GridColorHeader (BYVAL BandNumber AS LONG, BYVAL clr AS OLE_COLOR)
 PROPERTY GridColorHeader () AS OLE_COLOR
 PROPERTY GridColorHeader (BYVAL clr AS OLE_COLOR)
 ```